 In the sample below four application templates have been applied to a Windows host:

-All the standard templates are divided into several categories by their target applications and/or services.
+All the standard application templates are divided into several categories by their target applications and/or services.
 The standard categories are:

 - Server Health Check contains templates that are configured to check an overall system health of a server: show CPU and memory usage stats, disk space usage, traffic data.